YokoDoko/FFDA-DnD-Sheet/README.md

 ---> Move rollDice into a file outside of "main.py" for accessibility.
 Other classes will need it for functions within them.

----> Finish the updateStats function within Warrior.
+---> Find a way to move updateStats() outside of the Warrior class for reusability.
+Potentially

----> Contemplate another way of doing classes, as a lot of repetition with variables such as Health Points, Strength, Dexterity, and etc. may occur.
+---> Create functions for the skills of Warrior

 Completed Features :

----> Currently none.
+---> Stat updater